- The harm inflicted,

 - Value of item or services stolen was Under $950

 Law enforcement personnel cannot randomly search your computer or anything else in your possession or within your residence, office or vehicle without probable cause and in most cases, without a valid search warrant.

-These workers are deemed exempt from possessing personal identifying information since it is often required as part of their task to provide computer services or to repair them.
+If you are an interactive computer service technician or software provider than you are deemed exempt from possessing personal identifying information since it is often required as part of your task to provide computer services or to repair them.